That's How I Beat Shaq: In popular culture

+The March 7, 2013, episode of Upload with Shaquille O'Neal features O'Neal challenging Carter to a rematch, which O'Neal dominates.

-"That's How I Beat Shaq" was used in the trailer for Hey Arnold!: The Movie.
+"That's How I Beat Shaq" was used in the trailer for Hey Arnold!: The Movie, the name of whose fictional antagonist is pronounced identically to "Shaq".

 The comic strip xkcd's "Future Archaeology" imagines a time traveler visiting today from a future where only two texts from our era survive.
 One is the story of Noah building an ark and "The other is an account of how a man named Aaron Carter defeated a god named Shaq," a reference to this song.

 In the Lemon Demon song "The Ultimate Showdown of Ultimate Destiny", Shaquille O'Neal lunges toward Godzilla and "proceeded to open up a can of Shaq Fu, when Aaron Carter came out of the blue and he started beating up Shaquille O'Neal," until they both get run over by the Batmobile.

 The Lonely Island song "Rocky", from the album Turtleneck & Chain is a parody of this song, imitating the style with a story about an underdog boxer who fights fictional boxer Rocky Balboa and loses.
 This song is referenced in the first line: "Here's a little story that I think you'll like / It's not about Shaq or Iron Mike."

-The Neil Cicierega song "Aaron" is a minor key remix of this song.
+in 2015, Neil Cicierega (of 'Potter Puppet Pals') song "Aaron" is a minor, instead of major, key remix of this song.